EzequielRamis/liga/README.md

 `ligate.py` supports some additional command line options to, for example, change which font ligatures are copied from or enable copying of individual character glyphs; run `python ligate.py --help` to list them.

+## FAQ

+**I don't know what do the `features`' values from a `config.py` mean?
+Where are they from?**

+In a `config.py` you have a dictionary called `"features"` with keys and values.
+Each key is the name of some feature defined in `fira.fea`, a file that specifies font properties, and each value is a list of strings, that may be empty.

+In this file. each feature contains rules that makes certain ligatures work.
+The majority of these rules are grouped into named blocks called `lookups`.
+I say "named" because these are the strings that are contained in the corresponding value's list.

+If you don't know how to read that `fira.fea` file, I recommend you to [visit this page](https://adobe-type-tools.github.io/afdko/OpenTypeFeatureFileSpecification.html).

 ## Credit

 This repo is a redesign of the [ToxicFrog/Ligaturizer](https://github.com/ToxicFrog/Ligaturizer) implementation because, principally, it does not work with the Firacode's ligatures above v3.1, missing incredible features like infinite arrow combinations.